 Center for Family Involvement at the Partnership for People with Disabilities at VCU partners with the Virginia departments of Education and Health, the federal Maternal and Child Health Bureau, the Administration on Intellectual and Developmental Disabilities, and others in supporting a variety of activities to strengthen family involvement.

 Organization for Autism Research is an organization that shares research and resources to answer questions of daily concern to those living with autism.
-Through their research they have created resources to offer support to self-advocates, parents, siblings, teachers and military families.
+Through their research, they have created resources to offer support to self-advocates, parents, siblings, teachers and military families.

-VCU Autism Center for Excellence provides online training and resources for families and professionals.
+VCU Autism Center for Education provides online training and resources for families and professionals.
 Resources include how-to videos for evidence-based practices, webinars, online training and education, including the PARAPro course that aligns with House Bill 525 and training standards for individuals working with students with autism.

-VDOE's T/TAC at VCU’s Library houses a wide variety of assessment instruments, resources, book studies and informational texts addressing the needs of individuals with autism that are available for Virginia’s superintendent’s regions 1 and 8.
+VDOE's T/TAC at VCU’s Library houses a wide variety of assessment instruments, resources, book studies and informational texts addressing the needs of individuals with autism that are available for Virginia’s Superintendent’s Regions 1 and 8.